devgateway/www.developmentgateway.org/_posts/2012-10-18-nepal-amp-is-a-very-effective-tool-for-government-aid-planning-according-to-undp.md

 old_path: news/nepal-amp-very-effective-tool-government-aid-planning-according-undp
 title: Nepal AMP is a “Very Effective Tool for Government Aid Planning” According to UNDP
-lede: The Developing Capacities for Effective Aid Management and Coordination (DCEAMC) project commenced in February 2009 with one of its objectives to put in place a transparent and functioning aid information management system for Nepal.
+excerpt: The Developing Capacities for Effective Aid Management and Coordination (DCEAMC) project commenced in February 2009 with one of its objectives to put in place a transparent and functioning aid information management system for Nepal.
 The project is managed by the Foreign Aid Coordination Division (FACD) of the Ministry of Finance